davep/complexitty/docs/source/index.md

 ### Command line options

-Complexity has a number of command line options; they include:
+Complexitty has a number of command line options; they include:

 #### `-b`, `--bindings`